Recommended Hardware

 Port forwarding (see clients for further info)

-USB keyboard, Monitor and HDMI cable (micro-HDMI) (Optional)
+USB keyboard, Monitor and HDMI cable (Optional)